kdave/btrfs-progs/Documentation/ch-sysfs.rst

 <UUID>/discard/                Discard stats and tunables           6.1+
 =============================  ===================================  ========

-For `/sys/fs/btrfs/features/` directory, each file means a supported feature for the current kernel.
+For :file:`/sys/fs/btrfs/features/` directory, each file means a supported feature for the current kernel.

-For `/sys/fs/btrfs/<UUID>/features/` directory, each file means an enabled feature for the mounted filesystem.
+For :file:`/sys/fs/btrfs/<UUID>/features/` directory, each file means an enabled feature for the mounted filesystem.

-The features shares the same name in section *FILESYSTEM FEATURES*.
+The features shares the same name in section :ref:`FILESYSTEM FEATURES<man-btrfs5-filesystem-features>`.

-Files in `/sys/fs/btrfs/<UUID>/` directory are:
+Files in :file:`/sys/fs/btrfs/<UUID>/` directory are:

 bg_reclaim_threshold
         (RW, since: 5.19)